What Paperwork is Needed for Direct Cremation in Florida?

 The Payment Authorization Form and Goods Statement

-Direct cremation services, like other disposition providers, are regulated by the Funeral Rule.
-Some of the Rule’s stipulations include complete fee transparency.
-Further, direct cremation services must make it easy for families to select only what they need for the process.
-However, it’s common for families to add extra goods or services for their loved one.
-An urn to store ashes in, for example, or a casket to hold the deceased during the cremation process.
+Direct cremation services are regulated by the Funeral Rule.
+Some of the Funeral Rule’s stipulations include complete fee transparency.
+Direct cremation services must make it easy for families to select only what they need for the process.
+However, it’s common for families to add extra goods or services for their loved one, such as an urn to store ashes in, or a casket to hold the deceased during the cremation process.

 These regulations offer much-needed consumer protection to families.
-And given the tight regulations involved, direct cremation services may require a payment and goods authorization form before cremation can proceed.
+Given the tight regulations involved, direct cremation services may require a payment and goods authorization form before cremation can proceed.

 This form includes an itemized list of all services and items included in the agreed-upon price.
 It also includes the name and address of the person responsible for all listed costs.
 That person, termed the buyer, must provide their signature and acknowledge that their rights under the Funeral Rule were observed.